Aithene/git-basics/readme.txt

 --

-Updating the ReadMe to trigger a new build in Codeship.
+Updating the ReadMe to trigger a first build in Codeship.